 - 2. This paragraph and corresponding footnote 2 set forth legal conclusions to which no answer is required.
 To the extent an answer is required, such conclusions in paragraph 2 and corresponding footnote 2 are denied.
 Further answering, Air Canada states that the statute cited, 49 U.S.C. § 41712, speaks for itself.
 To the extent paragraph 2 is inconsistent with 49 U.S.C. § 41712, paragraph 2 and corresponding footnote 2 are denied.
 Air Canada denies any and all remaining allegations contained in paragraph 2 and corresponding footnote 2 of the Complaint. - 3.
-Answering paragraph 3 of the Complaint, Air Canada states that on December 2, 2019, Mr. Wang purchased a ticket through "Student Universe," a third-party travel agency, to fly Air Canada from Shanghai (PVG) to Boston, Massachusetts (BOS) via Montreal (YUL) on May 27, 2020, and returning from Washington, D.C.
-Dulles (IAD) to Shanghai (PVG) via Montreal (YUL) on June 4, 2020.
+Answering paragraph 3 of the Complaint, Air Canada states that on or around December 29, 2019, Ms. Carpenter purchased a ticket from a third-party travel agency for an Air Canada flight from Seattle, Washington (SEA) to Thunder Bay (YQT), by way of Vancouver (YVR) and Toronto (YYZ), departing on May 9-10, 2020, and returning on May 23, 2020.
 To the extent any further answer is required, the remaining statements in paragraph 3 are denied. - 4.
-Answering paragraph 4 of the Complaint, Air Canada states that the Complainant's flights were cancelled on April 1, 2020, for reasons outside of Air Canada's control including but not limited to COVID-19, government travel advisories and/or health and safety concerns.
-Further answering, Air Canada states that the tickets purchased by the Complainant were non-refundable, and as the Complainant purchased the tickets through a third-party travel agency, any applicable refund request would have been subject to the policies, terms, and conditions of the travel agency, which Air Canada is without sufficient information or knowledge to admit or deny, and therefore denies.
-Air Canada lacks sufficient information or knowledge to admit or deny, and therefore denies, the remaining statements in paragraph 4.
+Answering paragraph 4 of the Complaint, Air Canada states that the Complainant's flight was cancelled on or around April 22, 2020, for reasons outside of Air Canada's control including but not limited to COVID-19, government travel advisories and/or health and safety concerns.
+Further answering, Air Canada states that the ticket purchased by the Complainant was non-refundable, and as the Complainant purchased the ticket through a third-party travel agency, any applicable refund request would have been subject to the policies, terms, and conditions of the travel agency, which Air Canada is without sufficient information or knowledge to admit or deny, and therefore denies.
+The remaining statements in paragraph 4 contain characterizations of fact or legal conclusions to which no answer is required.
+To the extent an answer is required, the remaining statements in paragraph 4 are denied.